 Education: Master’s degree; preferably in research and evaluation, psychology, gerontology or public health.
 Ph.D. strongly preferred.

 Experience: A minimum of 3 years of research and evaluation experience involving with an emphasis on study design and quantitative analysis of state/federal data.
 A minimum of 3 years of experience collecting and analyzing quantitative data, including work with large federal datasets.
 At least one years of qualitative research experience, including collecting and analyzing data from site visits, interviews, and focus groups.

 Knowledge: Demonstrated ability to clearly communicate research and evaluation findings to a variety of audiences both orally and in writing.
 Unedited writing sample required.

-Software Proficiency: Microsoft Office Suite, data analytic software (SPSS, Stata, and Atlas.ti), data visualization software.
+Software Proficiency: Microsoft Office Suite, data analytic software (e.g., SPSS, Stata, SAS, R, Atlas.ti), data visualization software.

 Location: Falls Church, VA

 PREFERRED JOB REQUIREMENTS: